Create nature highways and byways

 If you’re cutting a hole in a wooden fence at ground level, draw the shape you want with a pencil.
 An arch is the easiest shape to cut.
 Make it no more about 15cm wide x 13cm high for larger creatures like hedgehogs, or as little as 8cm wide x 6 cm high for frogs and toads.

 Drill a hole inside your shape with a wood drill bit (the kind used for making circular holes).
 Then poke the jigsaw or saw blade through your hole to then cut out the hole to your line.
 Allow long grasses or other herbaceous plants to grow next to the gap.

 Let your lawn near access holes grow longer.
 Voles, shrews, frogs, toads, beetles and hedgehogs like to move through long grasses rather than out in the open.

 See Give your mower a rest for steps on how to create a spring or summer meadow with paths for wildlife.

 Add a climbing plant.
 If you have bare fences or garden walls, adding a climber will act like a ladder for some creatures.

 See Cloak your walls with climbers to see the best plants for your house wall, garden wall, fence or pergola.

-- Plant trees and shrubs.
-Corridors can be high up as well as under things.
-A line of trees or shrubs can act as stepping stones, and a good mix of both provides cover and allows wildlife to move along the floor.
+Plant trees and shrubs.
+If you have space, a line of trees or shrubs against boundaries can provide aerial corridors for wildlife.
 Even better, turn a fence into a hedge.
-Hedges are the most wildlife-friendly garden boundaries.
 They are safe corridors, can be full of seeds and berries, and are also used for nesting.